Contracting for Honors Course Credit

 - Graduate courses (face-to-face) may be contracted.

-- Pre-Law Academy courses may be contracted
+- Pre-Law Academy courses may be contracted.

-- A substantial, Honors worthy project
+- A substantial, Honors worthy research paper and presentation are as follows:

 Questions may be directed to Abel Rios, the Honors Contracting Coordinator.